catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 Regions
 *******

-The Catalyst Cloud is delivered out of three data centres across New Zealand.
-On the dashboard, you can specify which data centre to host your resources in depending on your needs, with the dropdown in the top left corner.
+Catalyst Cloud is delivered out of three regions across New Zealand, one of which being dedicated to geo-replicated object storage.
+On the dashboard, you can specify which region to host your resources in depending on your needs, with the dropdown in the top left corner.
 Each region is completely independent and isolated (each with their own *control plane*), providing fault tolerance and geographic diversity.

 .. image:: assets/region_dropdown.png